linroger/Wealth-of-Nations/.trash/Advanced Investments/Week 4-Advanced Investments/DetailedLectureNotes_Week4.md

 ---
+aliases:
+- Alias_249_DetailedLectureNotes_Week4.md
+- LECTURE 4
+- Alias_251_DetailedLectureNotes_Week4.md
+linter-yaml-title-alias: LECTURE 4
+tags:
+- tag_example
 title: LECTURE 4
-aliases: [LECTURE 4]
-linter-yaml-title-alias: LECTURE 4
 ---

 # LECTURE 4

 In the last lecture we discussed that the aggregate valuation of the stock market, as measured by ratios such as the price-dividend or price-earnings ratios, varies strongly over time.
 And we discussed that a model with time-varying investor sentiment could potentially explain why stock market valuations vary so much and why the valuation levels are inversely related to future stock market returns.